Species Introduction

 ✓ Expert Tip

-Introduce new fish gradually to minimise stress and aggression.
+Introduce new fish gradually to prevent stress and allow the established fish to adapt to their presence.

 Q: How do I properly acclimatise Apistogramma Hongsloi to my aquarium?

-Acclimatising your Apistogramma Hongsloi is crucial for their health.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce small amounts of tank water into the bag every 5 minutes for up to an hour.
-This helps them adjust to the water parameters.
-Once acclimatised, gently release them into the tank using a net to avoid adding bag water, which may contain harmful substances.
-Observe them closely for signs of stress post-introduction.
+Acclimatising Apistogramma Hongsloi is crucial to reduce stress and ensure their health.
+Start by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes, continuing this process for approximately an hour.
+Once acclimatised, gently release the fish into the tank without adding bag water.
+This method ensures a smoother transition to their new environment.

 ✓ Expert Tip